SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By methodically verifying and comparing configurations, you should be able to pinpoint the cause of the VLAN misidentification and resolve the DHCP leasing issue.

-## Issues with PXE booting from controller with two networks
+## Two-network controller can't PXE boot

 **Problem:**
 You are running a MAAS 3.3 server from an LXD container with two interfaces, each on a different VLAN.
 PXE booting from "network 2" results in the server only getting an IP and timing out on the TFTP request for `bootx64.efi`.
 The issue does not occur on "network 1".
 A temporary workaround involved moving the subnet to a separate fabric and recommissioning/deploying, but the subnet eventually reverts to the original fabric, causing the problem to recur.